python-pillow/Pillow/docs/reference/ImageGrab.rst

 The :py:mod:`ImageGrab` module can be used to copy the contents of the screen or the clipboard to a PIL image memory.

 .. note:: The current version works on OS X and Windows only.
+OS X support was added in 3.0.0.

 .. versionadded:: 1.1.3